glm-tools/pyglmnet/README.md

 ### Getting Started

-Here is an example on how to use `GLM` class.
+Here is an example on how to use the `GLM` estimator.

 ```python
 import numpy as np